Raygunpewpew1/MTG-Fetcher/README.md

 **MTG Fetcher** is a Delphi-based application designed to fetch and display Magic: The Gathering card information using the [Scryfall API](https://scryfall.com/docs/api).
 Whether you're a Magic: The Gathering enthusiast, deck builder, or developer, this tool provides an efficient way to search for cards, view details, and manage your collection.

+👋 Hey!
+If you find this project interesting or have ideas, let me know by opening an issue or starting a discussion.
+I'd love to hear from you!

 ---

 ## Features